Diethylene glycol: 1985 – Wine scandal (Austria)

 During the month of July 1985, Austrian wines were found to contain up to 1,000 parts per million of DEG, giving them a desirable sweetness.
 Austrian wine was banned in many countries and the U.S. Bureau of Alcohol, Tobacco and Firearms started to test all imported wine.

 In November, The New York Times published a wine recall that the Federal Government released after the Bureau of Alcohol, Tobacco and Firearms tested 1,000 bottles.
 45 Austrian, 5 German and 12 Italian wines tested positive for DEG.
 Some wines contained less than 10 parts per million of DEG, a small amount that could not be detected by laboratory analysis in Europe.
 This triggered the installation of more sensitive laboratory equipment in Banafi laboratories, Italy, and stronger alcohol regulations in Austria.

 After recalling millions of wine bottles, the Austrian Government experienced difficulty in finding a way to destroy the product.
 During September 1986, the Ministry of Public Works started testing a mixture of wine with salt to melt hazardous ice during winter.
 The primary results revealed that the mixture was more effective than using salt alone.
-The next year, an Austrian electric power plant (Österreichische Draukraftwerke) in Carinthia announced that technicians developed a way to produce energy through burning 30 million liters of contaminated wine.
+The next year, an Austrian electric power plant (Österreichische Draukraftwerke) in Carinthia announced that technicians developed a way to produce energy through burning 30 million liters (7 million gallons) of contaminated wine.